kalebcastillo/azure-two-tier-app/README.md

 Let's first define our end goals for the environment.
 In addition to your application of course functioning as expected, we want to accomplish the following:

-• SSH to the VMs should be restricted to only your own IP address.
+- SSH to the VMs should be restricted to only your own IP address.
 Optionally, configure a cloud native solution (Azure Bastion)
-• The API should only accept HTTP/HTTPS traffic from the internet
+- The API should only accept HTTP/HTTPS traffic from the internet
-• The Database should only accept connections directly from the API server
+- The Database should only accept connections directly from the API server
-• API and Database automatically start upon server boots/restarts
+- Regular database backups to Azure blob storage
-• Regular database backups to Azure blob storage
+- API and Database automatically start upon server boots/restarts

 # Networking